steveshogren/hugo-blog/content/page/training.md

 ### Step 4 - Pick A Language

+Almost every new programmer feels significant pressure to pick the "right language".
 When you have finished the homework in the first three chapters of SICP, you will want to select a programming language to get that first job.
-Any language in the [Tiobe top ten](http://www.tiobe.com/tiobe-index/) will do.
+Any language in the [Tiobe top ten](http://www.tiobe.com/tiobe-index/) will do just fine.

 Many skills of the different software development areas are easily learned, so what matters most are the intangibles of the job environment.
 Do you want to be able to go home every day at 5pm?
 You might want steer clear of video games or start-ups.
 Does the business matter to you?
 How important is an extra 10-15% more pay if the work is otherwise boring?
 Many boring big-business Java jobs make good pay with short hours.
+Many game jobs are rewarding in other ways, as you take pride in seeing a product unfold.
 You'll want to ask yourself these questions when thinking about what domain you want to get into.

 Here are some wild generalizations of how different languages are used in the
 industry: